Combat Training Centre

 The Combat Training Centre (Centre d'instruction au combat) is responsible for the individual training of Canadian Army soldiers and officers in military occupational classifications that are controlled by the Canadian Army.
 The centre is headquartered at the 5th Canadian Division Support Base Gagetown, New Brunswick, and maintains schools at CFB Kingston, 8 Wing Trenton and CFB Borden in Ontario.
-Originally known as the Combat Arms School, it was formed at Camp (now CFB) Borden, Ontario, in 1965, moving to CFB Gagetown in the early 1970's.
 It is a formation of the Canadian Army Doctrine and Training Centre, the former Land Force Doctrine and Training System which was renamed as part of the reorganization of the Canadian Army on 18 July 2013.

+History

+The modern CTC traces its history to when the Royal Canadian Infantry School and the Royal Canadian Armoured School were merged to form the Combat Arms School (CAS) at CFB Borden on 24 November 1966.
+The CAS and the Canadian Forces School of Artillery were amalgamated and moved to CFB Gagetown in September 1970.
+On 4 September 1992, the CTC was allocated to the newly created Land Force Atlantic Area.
+It was subsequently transferred to the Land Force Doctrine and Training System when that formation was created in 2000.

 Mission

 The mission of the Combat Training Centre is to train Canadian Army officers and soldiers.

 Structure

 The Combat Training Centre is made up of the following schools:

 The Royal Canadian Armoured Corps School (RCACS).
 RCACS delivers individual training to Regular and Reserve Force soldiers and officers of the Royal Canadian Armoured Corps.
 The RCACS provides training in driving, maintenance, gunnery, tank and reconnaissance tactics.

 The Royal Regiment of Canadian Artillery School (RCAS).
 RCAS delivers individual training to Regular and Reserve Force soldiers and officers of the Royal Regiment of Canadian Artillery.
 Training includes instruction in how to fire and manoeuvre artillery, how to observe and control artillery fire and how to deliver weapons by fixed-wing aircraft, helicopter and unmanned aerial vehicle.

 The Royal Canadian School of Infantry (RCS of I).
 The RCS of I trains Regular and Reserve Force officers and soldiers of the Royal Canadian Infantry Corps in infantry skills, including leadership, navigation, close combat, weapons, reconnaissance and sniping.
 The RCS of I also provides leadership and soldier skills training to all Canadian Army officers on the Basic Military Officer Qualification - Army (BMOQ-A) Course, formerly known as Common Army Phase (CAP).

 The Canadian Forces School of Military Engineering (CFSME).
 CFSME trains engineering officers and soldiers of the Canadian Army and Royal Canadian Air Force.
 The mission of the Engineers is to assist friendly troops to survive, move and operate while denying the same to the enemy.